Early Years (Kindergarten & Reception)

 Most of our children join the school in Kindergarten (the September after a child turns 3) although we do have limited spaces available in Reception.
 Early registration is recommended as places fill up fast.
 Early Years funding of 15 hours is available up until a child’s 5th birthday.
 Rose Hill School is non-selective and admission is via registration.
 Places are offered 12 months in advance into the 3+ Kindergarten class.
 We advise that parents register their children at birth to be sure of a place.

 Rose Hill Staff will visit all the children either at their current nursery or at home in advance of them starting at Rose Hill School.
-There are also two three transition sessions run at the school to help the children prepare for the September start.
+There are also transition sessions run at the school to help the children prepare for the September start.

 In the first term all children attend five mornings a week but full days are available.
 In the spring term all children attend four mornings plus one full day and in the summer term all children attend three full days and two mornings.
 This gradual increase prepares the children to attend full time when they start in Reception the following September.

 There are two classes in both Kindergarten and Reception.
 The class teachers are responsible for your child’s pastoral care and academic development.
 Each class is ably supported by a teaching assistant who works closely alongside the teachers and the children.
 All staff are involved in the planning across the year group and the classes frequently work and play together.
 Playtime supervisors support the staff and the children at playtime and lunchtime and form a vital part of our pastoral team for the children.

 Children love having responsibilities and in Early Years all children have opportunities to develop their self-esteem by being given time to be our ‘Golden Helper’ for the day.
 Verbal praise and encouragement are reinforced with stickers and stars.
 Particular academic or pastoral efforts or achievements are rewarded with a certificate in the PrePrep assembly on Friday.